RafiulIslamRafi/HomeWorks/README.md

 *  Solution Back-end page: by PHP (and also trying with python)
 *  Backend is not working in Github (for back-end you can visit this link http://rafibd.epizy.com/ , but it is still backdated for my access problem)
 *  visit this link https://rafiulislamrafi.github.io/HomeWorks/index.html to visit my webPage
+*  Only those Back-end (with probabily font-end) will which status is ready in shown in index page